shahnawazshahin/steam-using-gamescope-guide/README.md

 * `usr/bin/steamos-polkit-helpers/steamos-update`: A dummy helper script that calls the `/usr/bin/steamos-update` script.
 Steam client for Linux expects this script available in the `steamos-polkit-helpers` subfolder.

 * `usr/share/wayland-sessions/steam.desktop`: A file that adds an option to the display manager (e.g., SDDM, GDM) that you can select and log into SteamOS mode.
 This calls the `/usr/bin/gamescope-session` script.

+* `usr/share/wayland-sessions/steam-seamless.desktop`: Another file that adds an option to the display manager, but insteam calls the `/usr/bin/gamescope-session-manager` script.